Half Rectangle Triangle Tutorial

 Using a sharpie, mark the 1/4″ seam allowance spot with a dot in each corner of your taped window.
 You will use these dots to align your seams for trimming.

-Trim your HRT A block by placing the window over the block.
+Next, trim your HRT A block by placing the window over the block.
 Check 4 spots, namely that the fabric on the bottom and left sides is covered by the washi tape.
 This ensures fabric for trimming the last two sides.
 Next, align the dots you drew along the seam, as you see the pointers indicating in the photo below.
-Trim the right and top sides.
+Finally, trim the right and top sides.

 Flip the block around.
 This time, make sure the left and bottom cut lines run along the tape.
 Again, align the dots on the seam (which should be easy) and trim again.